slnsw/drupal10_csv_serialization/README.md

 8. Verify that content exists which should be displayed in the view.
 9. Save the view.

-Visit the path that you set for the view
+Visit the path that you set for the view and add this additional query string:
+"?_format=csv".
 A CSV file should be automatically downloaded when you visit the URL

 Maintainers